 Validity, Competence, and the Bar Exam

-bar examination, test validity, minimum competence, practice-ready graduates, skills testing
+test validity of the bar exam, bar exam cut scores, minimum competence, practice-ready graduates, skills testing

 The bar exam is broken: it tests too much and too little.
 On the one hand, the exam forces applicants to memorize hundreds of black-letter rules that they will never use in practice.
 On the other hand, the exam licenses lawyers who don’t know how to interview a client, compose an engagement letter, or negotiate with an adversary.

 This flawed exam puts clients at risk.
 It also subjects applicants to an expensive, stressful process that does little to improve their professional competence.
 The mismatch between the exam and practice, finally, raises troubling questions about the exam’s disproportionate racial impact.
 How can we defend a racial disparity if our exam does not properly track the knowledge, skills, and judgment that new lawyers use in practice?